 Fitting in an active lifestyle and motivation to keep going into a life filled with other things such as a career, friends and family can be tricky.
-So I thought I’d share some tips to keep you going, and help you along the way towards keeping up your work out routine, even though you may lead a life filled with other things.
+So I thought I’d share some tips to keep you going and help you along the way towards keeping up your workout routine, even though you may lead a life filled with other things.

-1. Schedule your workouts into you calendar
+1. Schedule your workouts into your calendar

 2. Workout with a friend

 Having a workout buddy may also help you to push harder.
-Personally I always have to push myself to run faster, when I run with my tall handsome man of a boyfriend.
+Personally, I always have to push myself to run faster, when I run with my tall handsome man of a boyfriend.
 I’m like three apples high so I really need to push it to be able to keep up.

 3. Pack your gym bag the day before

-One mental trick you can perform on yourself, is to pack your gym bag the day before.
+One mental trick you can perform on yourself is to pack your gym bag the day before.
 That way you have already committed to hitting the gym.
-Also it’s easy if everything is already prepared for you, so you can just grab your stuff and go.
+Also, it’s easy if everything is already prepared for you, so you can just grab your stuff and go.